Bin Zhu, Ph.D.

 Biography

-Dr. Zhu received a Ph.D. in biostatistics from the University of Michigan in 2010 and then spent two years as a postdoctoral associate at the Department of Statistical Science and the Center for Human Genetics at Duke University.
-He joined the Biostatistics Branch of DCEG in 2012 as a tenure-track investigator.
+Dr. Zhu received a Ph.D. in biostatistics from the University of Michigan, Ann Arbor, in 2010 and then spent two years as a postdoctoral associate at the Department of Statistical Science and the Center for Human Genetics at Duke University, North Carolina.
+He joined DCEG as a tenure-track investigator in the Biostatistics Branch in 2012 and was awarded NIH scientific tenure and promoted to senior investigator in 2023.
 At DCEG, Dr. Zhu has developed novel statistical methods and computational packages to address scientifically important and statistically challenging research problems.
 In addition, he has led statistical analyses for multiple DCEG cancer genomic studies, as well as several national and international cancer genomic consortia.

 Research Interests